 Renee Payne - owner

 * Please note that as of March 2020, we no longer offer in-person sessions in the NYC area.
-We do still offer virtual training for basic obedience, behavior issues that do NOT include aggression, and service dog work.
+We do still offer virtual training for basic obedience, service dog work, and behavior issues that do NOT include aggression.
 We have moved our home base to the Catskill Mountains.

 Walk This Way provides positive-reinforcement based dog training and behavior modification throughout New York City.
 We use reward based methods first and primarily, but also understand that no two dogs are the same and there is no one "right" approach for everyone.
 To give each individual dog and owner what they need, we offer a balanced approach.